-An initial grant was made in February 2010 for 2.3 million shares as replacements for grants under the old option plan, which were cancelled and the old plan was abandoned.
-The grants have a three year vesting and a strike price of 30p, a 100% premium over the market price on the date of grant.
+There are 5.6 million shares available to be granted under the new plan which is 10% of the 56 million shares that are authorized.
+The initial grant was for 2.3 million shares as replacements for grants under the old option plan which were cancelled and the old plan was abandoned.
+The grants have a 3 year vesting and a strike price of 30P, a 100% premium over the market price on the date of grant.
 The remaining shares will only be issued for new key employees and superior performance.

-Options granted under the Plan have a term of up to 10 years and generally vest over a three-year period beginning on the date of the grant.
+Options granted under the Plan have a term of up to ten years and generally vest over a three-year period beginning on the date of the grant.
 Options under the Plan must be granted at a price not less than the fair market value at the date of grant.
 The fair value of each option award is estimated on the date of grant using the Black-Scholes-Merton option pricing model.
 The risk-free interest rate is based on the U.S. Treasury rate for the expected term at the time of grant, volatility is based on the average long-term implied volatilities of peer companies as our Company has limited trading history and the expected life is based on the average of the life of the options of 10 years and an average vesting period of 3 years.
+The following table illustrates the assumptions for the Black-Scholes model used in determining the fair value of options granted to employees for the years ended December 31, 2010 and 2009.

-2011 2010
+2010 2009

 Dividend yield 0.00% 0.00%

-Risk-free interest rate 1.29% 2.11%
+Risk-free interest rate 2.11% 1.40%

-Volatility 49.3% 48.8%
+Volatility 48.8% 47.3%

-Expected term 4.0 yrs 4.4 yrs
+Expected term 4.4 yrs 4.6 yrs